marta-rakowska/wsb-final-project-robotframework/README.md

 As a proof that all tests work, I made screencasts that are available [here](https://drive.google.com/drive/folders/1VvmahkSfZ3eQO9-QonTmAgK2rweLv4g_?usp=sharing).

 Detailed test cases are available [here](https://docs.google.com/spreadsheets/d/1lvv_EVEm_fjS3nj3DHmuSeVQBUbBPSox/edit?usp=share_link&ouid=110133304186287068341&rtpof=true&sd=true).

+## Requirements

+To run the tests you need to download chromedriver compatible with your version of Chrome.